 For businesses and organizations in the Caribbean region, ransomware has quickly risen to the top of cybersecurity concerns.
 The first wave of ransomware attacks was recorded in 2013, according to insights compiled by Deloitte.
 Since then, there have been numerous reports of cyber breaches ranging from bank theft to the hacking of government-run websites across the region.

-Bruce Scott, Regional Risk Assurance Leader for PricewaterhouseCoopers (PwC) Caribbean Region Network, believes that firms in the region are not paying enough attention to assessing and mitigating the risks posed by ransomware.
+In its 2017 report, Deloitte noted that ransomware attacks in the Caribbean seemed to specifically target hospitals, educational institutions, government systems, financial services, and small-to-medium enterprises with insufficient cyber defenses.
+The trend rightfully caught the attention of industry leaders who raised the alarm.
+In an interview with the online news outlet Barbados Today, then Regional Risk Assurance Leader of PricewaterhouseCoopers (PwC) Caribbean Region Network, Bruce Scott, suggested that firms in the region were not paying enough attention to assessing and mitigating the risks posed by ransomware.
 “I think operational risk, the stuff that has to do with your people and processes, doesn’t get the attention as much as the banking and the liquidity and loan financing.
-A lot of focus is placed on financial risks, but where we struggle is in the operations,” Scott told online newspaper Barbados Today.
+A lot of focus is placed on financial risks, but where we struggle is in the operations,” he said.

-Niel Harper, the Founder and Managing Director of Octave Consulting Group, a boutique advisory firm specializing in CIO advisory, cyber security, IT assurance, and information risk management services, agrees.
-“On a regional (and global) scale, ransomware has continued to be the most persistent business model for cybercriminals,” Harper said in an interview for ICT Pulse.
+Niel Harper, the Founder and Managing Director of Octave Consulting Group, a boutique advisory firm specializing in CIO advisory, cyber security, IT assurance, and information risk management services, agreed.
+“On a regional (and global) scale, ransomware has continued to be the most persistent business model for cybercriminals,” Harper said in an interview with ICT Pulse.